giulyEmb/DevicePositioningMLModel/README.md

 The Global Positioning System (GPS) is widely used for outdoor positioning and navigation.
 However, GPS relies on satellite signals that are significantly attenuated by buildings and obstacles, making it unreliable indoors.
-As a result, alternative approaches are required to enable accurate device positioning in scenarios with multipath interference and signal attenuation [4].
+As a result, alternative approaches are required to enable accurate device positioning in scenarios with LOS/NLOS conditions and signal attenuation [4].

 This project aims to address the limitations of GPS by developing a machine learning (ML)-based positioning prediction model that operates independently of satellite